savoirfairelinux/building-inclusive-open-source-software/docs/C-IDM.md

-# 📱 C-IDM: Inclusive design for mobile
+# 📱 Inclusive design for mobile

 !!!
 Info "In this module"
     This module allows participants who take design decision on mobile to receive platform-specific advice.